The limit point in the Jante's law process has an absolutely continuous distribution: Introduction

 By a slight modification of the proof in \cite{GVW} we will show that even when $\mathcal{B}$ is unbounded, the $\mathcal{B}$-valued Jante's law process $Y(\cdot)$ a.s.~converges to a random limit point $\xi$, in the sense that

-Our strategy for proving that the limit point $\xi$ is a continuous random variable is to compare $Y(\cdot)$ with an $\mathbb{R}^d$-valued Jante's law process denoted by $Z(n)_{n \in \mathbb{N}_0}$; we call the Markov chain $Z(\cdot)$ the \emph{scale-free core process}.
+Our strategy for proving that the limit point $\xi$ is an absolutely continuous random variable is to compare~$Y(\cdot)$ with another process, denoted by $Z(n)_{n \in \mathbb{N}_0}$, which is just a $\mathcal{B}$-valued Jante's law process with $\mathcal{B}=\R^d$; we call the Markov chain $Z(\cdot)$ the \emph{scale-free core process}.
 It eliminates the complicated effect of the boundary of $\mathcal{B}$ and has the great advantage of being invariant in law with respect to scaling and translation.\footnote{An analogous modification of the original process $X(t)$ was already used as a tool in \cite[\S3.4]{GVW}.} It will be useful to have notation for the points added and removed at each step of the scale-free core process $Z(n)$:

 Also let $z_\infty$ denote the a.s.~limit of the process $Z(n)$, in the sense of Definition~\ref{def:conv}.